mostmark/skupper-demo/demo-scripts/part1-hybrid-cloud.md

 7. In the CRC terminal.
 Get the route for the Skupper Console and demonstrate the console.

         oc get route skupper

+Continue to [Part2](./part1-hybrid-cloud.md) where we will deploy both the frontend and the backend service and show how Skupper can provide resiliency and loadbalincing